 Open field warfare of the eighteenth century favored muskets fired in mass volley, and where accuracy was not an issue.
 Muskets could stop and man cold, depending on volume and the weight of the musket ball.
 The ball stayed inside the body, tearing at flesh and organs until its momentum was spent.

-Despite shortcomings, Washington and his fellow officers knew the rifle’s value and effectiveness.
+Despite shortcomings of time to reload, use in open field warfare, and lighter shot, Washington and his fellow officers knew the rifle’s value and effectiveness.
 At the beginning of the Revolutionary War, John Adams wrote of “a peculiar kind of musket, called a rifle.”
 He went on to describe how Congress ordered that ten companies of riflemen were to be recruited from Maryland, Pennsylvania and Virginia.
 Washington had first hand knowledge of the benefits attributed to the backwoodsman’s skill with the rifle.
-Englishmen who had escaped Braddocks’ defeat along the Monongahela in 1755 owed their lives to the riflemen.
+Englishmen who had escaped Braddocks’ defeat along the Monongahela in 1755, in which Washington was a colonel of Virginians, owed their lives to the riflemen.

 The rifleman would show his worth throughout the Revolutionary War, turning the fortunes of a battle with their well placed and obstinate stand from behind barricades, while their enemy doggedly marched into its killing field.